-Almighty God, the Father of our Lord Jesus Christ, who desireth not the death of a sinner, but rather that he may turn from his wickedness and live: and hath given power and commandment to his Ministers. to declare and pronounce to his people, being penitent, the Absolution and Remission of their sins: He pardoneth and absolveth all them that truly repent and unfeignedly believe his holy Gospel.
-Wherefore let us beseech him to grant us true repentance and his Holy Spirit, that those things may please him which we do at this present. and that the rest of our life hereafter may be pure and holy; so that at the last we may come to his eternal joy; through Jesus Christ our Lord.
+Almighty God, the Father of our Lord Jesus Christ, who desireth not the death of a sinner, but rather that he may turn from his wickedness and live; and hath given power and commandment to his Ministers, to declare and pronounce to his people, being penitent, the Absolution and Remission of their sins: He pardoneth and absolveth all them that truly repent and unfeignedly believe his holy Gospel.
+Wherefore let us beseech him to grant us true repentance and his Holy Spirit, that those things may please him which we do at this present, and that the rest of our life hereafter may be pure and holy; so that at the last we may come to his eternal joy; through Jesus Christ our Lord.

-The Opening Responses (or 'Preces')
+Opening Responses ('Preces')

-'Preces' is Latin for 'Prayers'.
-These opening sentences are sung alternately by the cantor and the choir.
+The 'Preces and Responses' are sung alternately by the cantor and the choir.